 Shareholders registered in Cargotec’s shareholder register on the record date of the dividend payment are entitled to dividend.
 In dividend distribution, class B shares earn a higher dividend than class A shares.
 The difference between dividends paid on the two classes of shares is a minimum of one (1) cent and a maximum of two and a half (2.5) cents.

-The Annual General Meeting of Cargotec Corporation will be held on Thursday, 23 March 2023.
-Cargotec's Board of Directors will convene the Meeting, and the notice of the Annual General Meeting 2023 will be published thereafter.
+The Annual General Meeting of Cargotec Corporation was held in Helsinki on Thursday, 23 March 2023.